quartileone/AssetConfiguration/README.md

 ## Dependencies

-Since newest version application doesn't depend on any external application file.
+Since newest version application doesn't depend on any external application resource.
 In particular all sources are compiled inside.
 However depends on other at least configuratuional input file which is supposed to be in usb stick, and it contents.
+Currently depends on version of QT installed on asset.
+For this moment version is 5.8

 ## Parameters